sayan112/RoadToFullTimeServiceBased/OS/OS_Important.md

 Threads are useful for parallelism and multitasking, as they can perform different tasks simultaneously, making the program execution more efficient on multi-core processors.
 Threads can be created, managed, and scheduled by the operating system or the application itself, depending on the threading model being used.

+Multithreading, in the context of operating systems, refers to the ability of a system to support and manage multiple threads within a single process.
+This allows different threads within the same process to run concurrently, performing various tasks simultaneously.
+Multithreading can lead to more efficient and responsive applications, especially in scenarios where tasks can be parallelized.

+In summary, a thread is a unit of execution within a process, and multithreading is the capability of an operating system to manage multiple threads within a single process.
+These concepts are important in the field of operating systems and can be relevant in aptitude questions related to computer science and software development.

 7. what is Kernel?
-   = kernel is the core component of an operating system.
+   = kernel is the core component of an operating system , It has direct access to the core component of Hardware .
 Kernel acts as a bridge between applications and data processing performed at hardware level using inter-process communication and system calls.
+Kernel loads first into memory when an operating system is loaded and remains into memory until operating system is shut down again.
+It is responsible for various tasks such as disk management, task management, and memory management.

+ Kernel has a process table that keeps track of all active processes .

    Some of the key responsibilities of the kernel include:

 Memory Management: Allocating and deallocating memory to processes and threads, ensuring protection and isolation between processes.